arashkaffamanesh/bonsai/README.md

 Yo need to accept the self signed certificate, set the admin password and set the server url.

-If something goes wrong, please use kubectl port-forward to access the Rancher Server, e.g.:

 ## Re-Deploy traefik with dashboard

 If you'd like to redeploy traefik from scratch, you may want to run: